-Without prejudice to the previous paragraph, audit firms approved in one Member State that perform audit in another Member State pursuant Article 3(b) of Directive 2006/43/EC shall be subject to the quality assurance system of their home Member State and to the investigation and penalty systems of the host Member State, in relation to the audit of the financial statements of an entity domiciled in that Member State.
+Without prejudice to the previous paragraph, audit firms approved in one Member State that perform audit services in another Member State pursuant Article 3(b) of Directive 2006/43/EC shall be subject to the quality assurance system of their home Member State and [...] oversight of any of the audit carried out in the host Member State.